by Brad Sherman

 Chapter 24 of Matthew is one of the most looked to chapters in the New Testament regarding the future and the coming of the Kingdom of God.
 It is common for people to read Matthew 24 and assume it is speaking only of the future.
 This is due in part to the fact that this chapter deals with comments Jesus made and questions the disciples asked which, at the time, were indeed all future.
 But we will see that this chapter actually speaks of events that would happen with in a few years, as well as events that would take place at least 2000 years later.
 At the time, the disciples would have had a hard time understanding this.
 After all, they were still having difficulty grasping the fact that Jesus would have to be crucified and die.
 They thought that Jesus would immediately assume the throne of Israel and restore the kingdom to Israel (see Luke 19:11).

 Shortly following the resurrection, they again thought the time had come for the kingdom to appear (see Acts 1:6).
-But Jesus told them not to worry about the timing, but to be His witness to the ends of the earth (see Acts 1:7-8).
+So Jesus told them when, but not in the way they were expecting.
+He essentially told them the kingdom would appear when the kingdom message had been preached to the whole earth (see Matt 24:14).
+This is what He meant when He instructed them to be His witness to the ends of the earth (see Acts 1:7-8).
 Only after they had received the Holy Spirit (Jesus had said that the Holy Spirit would teach them all things—John 14:26) and events continued to unfold did they begin to understand Jesus’ perspective on time.
-This is seen in Peter’s epistle when, concerning the end the age, he wrote, “But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day” (2 Peter 3:8 NKJV) .
+This is seen in Peter’s epistle when, concerning the end the age, he wrote, “But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day” (2 Peter 3:8 NKJV).

 Have you considered that some of the things that we have thought to be future events, may have already happened?
 Some believe nearly all of the Bible prophecies are already fulfilled.
 This is a belief that is more common among post millennialists and amillennialists and is known as preterism.
 But among preterists, there are many different views resulting in full to partial preterists.
 I admit that I don’t have this all sorted out.
 The following is simply a commentary on one chapter that will establish the idea that knowledge of history is an essential tool when it comes to understanding Bible prophecy.
 Now let’s look at Matthew 24 (NKJV) with these things in mind.